-Handwritten Wines are small production wines sourced from quality vineyards around the valley.
-All their wines are from the Napa Valley with the exception of their Pinot Noir from the Santa Rita Hills in Santa Barbara County on California’s “central coast”.
+Handwritten Wines are small production wines sourced from premium, primarily hillside vineyards; all their wines are from Napa Valley with the exception of their Pinot Noir from the Santa Rita Hills in Santa Barbara County on California’s “central coast”.

-Their winemaker does not filter or fine the red wines.
+Winemaker Rob Lloyd does not filter or fine the red wines.
 Some of the wines are made with the “cap” (the seeds and skins) submerged during the fermentation, with the idea to produce a more intensely focused wine.

-The 2009 Stags Leap Cabernet Sauvignon is dark in the glass – this is a wine that is all about the dark fruit from the deep bouquet – somewhat brambly, meaty, dark berry – to the palate with its show of big fruit and muscle from mid palate through to the long finish.
+The 2009 Handwritten Leap Cabernet Sauvignon is dark in the glass – this is a wine that is all about the dark fruit from the deep bouquet – somewhat brambly, meaty, dark berry – to the palate with its show of big fruit and muscle from mid palate through to the long finish.
 It has plenty of layers on the palate now despite being a very young wine.
 It should age wonderfully and continue to develop complexity as it integrates over time.

 We’ve been trying to find an appropriate analogy for the mouth feel – it is like trying to move through water quickly – it just does not happen easily.
 The mouth feel is oily with a generous degree of viscosity.
 The palate delivers a rich concentrated (very satisfying) meld of both flavor and sugar.
 If you enjoy rich dessert wines where the focus is on intense flavor, sugar, and viscosity, take note – this is one of the more intense wines of this kind that we have come across in the Napa Valley.